 Final thoughts...

 We hope that some of the tips in this article will help you to get a better night’s sleep.
-If you’re currently not sleeping as well as usual and it’s having an impact on your productivity, don’t beat yourself up about it.
+If you’re currently not sleeping as well as usual and it’s impacting your productivity levels, don’t beat yourself up about it.
 Be kind to yourself and do what you can.

 Different approaches work for different people, so hopefully after some patient trial and error, you’ll soon be back to having a good night’s sleep.